mytechnotalent/turbo-attack/README.md

 # turbo-attack
 A turbo traffic generator pentesting tool to generate random traffic with random mac and ip addresses in addition to random sequence numbers to a particular ip and port.

-# NOTE:  Only IP's are used for this tool and it will not accept hostnames.
-You can use either an IPv4 or IPv6 address as shown below.

 # Linux IPv4
 ```bash
 usage: sudo ./turbo-attack_010l eth0 4 192.168.0.2 443 150000